mohanakannan9/container-service/docs/command.md

 If you want XNAT to execute your docker image, you will need a Command.
 The Command is a collection of properties that describe your docker image, and which XNAT can read to understand what your image is and how to run it:

+* What kind of image is it?
+(Currently only docker images are supported.)
 * Which docker image is it?
-What is its ID?
+What is its name?
+ID?
 * Does it have a human-friendly name we can use for it?
 * How do you run it?
 What does the command-line string look like?
 * Does it need files?
 Where should they go?
 How do you want to get those out of XNAT?